-When you start doing outdoor activities, unless you live in the dessert (and even then) a rain jacket is one of the first and most important things you have to invest in.
-This is because we cannot fully predict or control the weather, and many times when doing an activity, you might get the unexpected downpour.
+When you start doing outdoor activities, unless you live in the desert (and even then) a rain jacket is one of the first and most important things you have to invest in.
+This is because we cannot fully predict or control the weather, and many times when doing an activity, you might get an unexpected downpour.

 This is where having the best packable rain jacket you can get comes in handy.
 Either you want something for cold or warmer weather, an insulated jacket will not give you as much rain protection as a rain jacket will provide, so you should invest in one regardless.

 But if your need is not to be fully protected against precipitation, and just want a water repellency in case of light rain, you can check some other types of jackets with this added feature.

 In any case, we will be showing you below the main things you have to consider when purchasing a rain jacket, as well as showing you some of the most popular options out there when it comes to the gear, so you can have your choice and pick the correct one for your needs.